 A monitor’s screen resolution refers to the number of pixels present in the monitor.
 A monitor’s resolution is measured by the number of pixels horizontally and the number of pixels vertically.
 When it comes to 38-inch ultrawides, you have two main screen resolutions: 2560×1080 or 3440×1440.

 If you’re using your monitor solely for gaming and watching movies, then a 2560×1080 display will work fine.
-However, it’s likely you’ll also be browsing the web, working, and creating documents with your monitor, which is why a 3440×1440 monitor is better.
+However, you’ll likely be browsing the web, working, and creating documents with your monitor, which is why a 3440×1440 monitor is better.

-Some ultrawide monitors are starting to offer 3840×1600 resolution, but they are rare and much more expensive overall.
+Some ultrawide panels are starting to offer 3840×1600 resolution, but they are rare and much more expensive overall.

-With such a large display area, you’ll want to be sure your 38-inch monitor offers immersive image quality.
+With a larger screen area, you’ll want to be sure your 38-inch monitor offers immersive image quality.
 This way, everything looks crisp and clear while you’re working or playing video games.

 The following features are what you should consider when it comes to picture quality: